 Take a deep breath.
-Halloween has passed, and we’ve officially entered holiday season.
-That means, we’re all already behind on Christmas shopping and baking.
-The hustle and bustle of the winter is here….and family photos are on all of our to do lists.
+Halloween has passed, and we've officially entered the holiday season.
+That means we're all already behind on Christmas shopping and baking.
+The hustle and bustle of the winter is here….and family photos are on all of our to-do lists.

 - Plan Coordinated Colors: We always select one or two main colors as the theme for our pictures.
 For instance, this shoot?
 Grey and black with pops of red.
 See how all the outfits blend together?